ItzLevvie/MicrosoftTeams-msinternal/README.md

 ----

-### What are the different platform identifiers (IDs)?
+### What are the different platform IDs?

-Microsoft Teams uses platform identifiers (IDs) to differentiate clients and platforms for telemetry and flighting.
+Microsoft Teams uses platform IDs to differentiate clients and platforms for telemetry and flighting.

 <details>
   <summary>Here are a few examples:</summary>